What is fainting?

-To find the cause of fainting, a doctor will do a physical examination and ask questions about the fainting episode.
 You can help your doctor by being prepared to describe what happened before you fainted, how long you were "out," and how you felt when you woke up.

 Depending on what the physical examination shows, the doctor may want to do tests.
 These tests may include: